Juan Salcedo Jr.: Awards and other recognitions

 He was given the highest award to a Filipino citizen namely the 1966 Republic Cultural Heritage Award in Science and the 1969 Presidential Pro Patria Award.
 In 1978, he was named a National Scientist.
 He was also named “Scientist Par Excellence and Scholar Meritissimus” by the International Academy of Leadership in 1969.

 He received the William J. Gies Fellow in Biochemistry at Columbia University, and was President of the 5th World Health Organization Assembly.
 He also served as First Vice-Chairman at the UNICEF Conference on Children and Youth in National Planning and Development.

 As Health Secretary

 In 1951, Salcedo extended rice enrichment to North Luzon, increasing rice prices slightly due to enrichment costs.
 Local ordinances banning unenriched rice were poorly enforced.
 As health secretary in 1952, Salcedo enacted National Rice Enrichment Act 832, making enrichment mandatory.
 This faced resistance from rice millers due to the additional cost and potential for increased tax scrutiny, as many small millers evaded taxes.
 Provincial millers formed a union to oppose the Act.

+Salcedo, Jr's grave at the Libingan ng mga Bayani.